LemmyNet/lemmy-ansible/README.md

 ## Upgrading

+Please see the dedicated [UPGRADING](UPGRADING.md) document for all upgrade processess

 Since version `1.1.0` we no longer default to using `main` but use tags to make sure deployments are versioned.
-With every new release all migration steps shall be written below so make sure you check out the [Lemmy Releases Changelog](https://github.com/LemmyNet/lemmy/blob/main/RELEASES.md) to see if there are any config changes with the releases since your last read.
+With every new release all migration steps shall be written in the [UPGRADING](UPGRADING.md) document.
+When updating please make sure you check out the [Lemmy Releases Changelog](https://github.com/LemmyNet/lemmy/blob/main/RELEASES.md) to see if there are any config changes with the releases since your last read.

-Since version `1.5.0` we no longer pollute the readme with upgrading instructions.
-Please see the dedicated [UPGRADING](UPGRADING.md) file for all future upgrades.

 ## Migrating your existing install to use this deploy